MRHeding/antoinetpastrysystem/CURRENCY_CONVERSION.md

 # Currency Conversion to Philippine Peso (₱)

 ## Overview
-The Antoinette's Pastries website has been updated to use Philippine Peso (₱) as the primary currency instead of US Dollar ($).
+The Antonette's Pastries website has been updated to use Philippine Peso (₱) as the primary currency instead of US Dollar ($).

 ## Conversion Rate Used
 - **Conversion Rate**: 1 USD = 50 PHP (approximate)